reactjs/react.dev/src/content/learn/separating-events-from-effects.md

 #### Fix a freezing counter {/*fix-a-freezing-counter*/}

-This `Timer` component keeps a `count` state variable which increases every second.
+This `Timer` Component keeps a `count` state variable which increases every second.
 The value by which it's increasing is stored in the `increment` state variable, which you can control it with the plus and minus buttons.
 For example, try pressing the plus button nine times, and notice that the `count` now increases each second by ten rather than by one.

 There is a small issue with this user interface.
 You might notice that if you keep pressing the plus or minus buttons faster than once per second, the timer itself seems to pause.
 It only resumes after a second passes since the last time you've pressed either button.
 Find why this is happening, and fix the issue so that the timer ticks on *every* second without interruptions.